watersalesman/aura-botnet/README.md

 TODO
 ---
-* Use JSON support to send file dependencies for commands
+* Support for sending file dependencies for commands through JSON
 * Add significantly more unit tests

 <h2>This repo is for testing/demonstration purposes only.
 This is not meant to